MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 ### View Omnichannel historical analytics reports

-The service managers must have the admin or service manager role to view the reports.
-Users with the OC supervisor role will be able to view the reports only after the reports are shared with them.
+The service managers must have either the system administrator or the CSR manager role to view the reports.

 ### Provide report access to additional security roles